 Project and risk planning, budgeting, and scheduling are covered in Chapters 3 to 5.
 Planning the project initiates our discussion in Chapter 3, where we introduce the work breakdown structure and other planning aids such as the RACI matrix, and end with a thorough discussion and illustration of risk management planning.
 Project budgeting is then described in Chapter 4 where we introduce the use of simulation through software such as Crystal Ball® to analyze financial risk.
-Risk analysis using Oracle's Crystal Ball® 11.1 (CB) simulations is demonstrated in several chapters with detailed instructions on building and solving simulation models.
+Risk analysis using Oracle's Crystal Ball® (CB) simulations is demonstrated in several chapters with detailed instructions on building and solving simulation models.
 Software is used throughout the book, where relevant, to illustrate the use and power of such software to aid in managing projects.
-Chapter 4 also includes a helpful mathematical model for improving cost estimates, or any other numerical estimates used in planning projects.
-Chapter 5 initially uses standard manual methods for building project schedules, and Microsoft Project® 2010 (MSP) is then demonstrated for doing the same thing.
+Chapter 5 initially uses standard manual methods for building project schedules, and Microsoft Project® (MSP) is then demonstrated for doing the same thing.

 Chapter 6 deals with resource allocation problems in a multiproject setting.
 A major section of this chapter is devoted to the insights of E. Goldratt in his book Critical Chain.
 Chapter 7 concerns monitoring and controlling the project, especially through the use of earned value analysis, which is covered in detail.
-The final chapter deals with auditing, evaluating, and terminating projects.
+The final chapter deals with auditing, evaluating, and closing the project.